MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

     ![Configure Storage settings](./media/s2d/storage-spaces-tiering.png)

 7. In **Summary**, verify settings and finish the wizard.
 A virtual disk will be created automatically when you create the volume.

-If you use PowerShell, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.

 ## Step 7: Deploy VMs on the cluster